alexmanrique/blog/_posts/2020-04-26-increase-coverage-in-your-java-code.md

 You can have 90% of code coverage and your tests are difficult to read and they are brittle.
 If you have to do a change in your codebase and you have to change all the unit tests it means that something is wrong with your code.

-> Remember do meaningful tests easy to read, that have a purpose and that test behavoir and not implementation
+> Do meaningful tests easy to read, that have a purpose and that test behavoir and not implementation

 If your code has no tests it's a very bad sign because you don't have any guarantee that if you change some part of the code you will not break anything.